parkmandpl/wp-basics/modules/plan/_posts/2000-01-06-branding-and-colors.md

     - [Paletton](http://paletton.com/)

 #### Activity
 Use one of the above generators to create a color scheme for your website.
-Take note of each color's hex code (example: [#31AFD4](https://www.color-hex.com/color/2978a0)).
+Take note of each color's hex code.
+(Here's an example of a hex code: [#31AFD4](https://www.color-hex.com/color/2978a0).)